 Ambient Capture

-When the equipment does not allow for source capture another solution is ambient collection.
-A collector would be hung in the general space around a mist generating piece of equipment.
-The air moving through the collector would then draw a vacuum and remove the mist from the air.
+When the equipment does not allow for source capture, another solution is ambient collection.
+A collector would be hung in the general vicinity of mist-generating equipment.
+The air moving through the collector would then create a vacuum and remove the mist from the air.

 Why You Need a Mist Collector